GALDRABOK/Ranveer_Phase2/picoctf/Hardware.md

 ## Concepts learnt:

-- Clue-driven Analysis: The name "Alchemist" was not just a name; it was a major clue for "transformation" (XOR).
+- Clue-driven Analysis: The name "Alchemist" was not just a name; it was a clue for "transformation" (XOR).
 - Reading Assembly (objdump): Learned to find the logic of a "bare-metal" program by looking for key instructions like ldi (load key), lpm (load data), and eor (XOR).
-- XOR Encoding: Understood that when strings fails (in all encodings), the data is probably encoded, and XOR is the most common method.
+- XOR Encoding: Understood that when strings fails (in all encodings), the data is probably encoded.
--

 ## Notes:

 - The avr-strings output failing was a clue, not a dead end.
 It confirmed the flag wasn't plain text.